elaforge/karya/doc/cmd.md

 perhaps as a reference.
 Or you could have multiple rulers, which is analogous to multiple simultaneous meters.
 However, cmds that deal with rulers generally expect only one ruler per block, and that it be in TrackNum 0, so you might have to make those smarter.
+'Cmd.Repl.LRuler' does have basic support for multiple meters, in that it can modify a single track, or a group of tracks bound by a ruler track to their left, or all the tracks in a block.

 A 'Ui.Ruler.Ruler' has 'Ui.Ruler.Marklist's, which is just a list of 'Ui.Ruler.Mark's.

-Technically a ruler can have marks in any kind of arbitrary pattern, but typically you'd want them dividing up time according to a meter or tala or whatever system you use to organize time.
-'Cmd.Meter' has utilities to describe Western-style meters, while 'Cmd.Tala' has Carnatic talas.
+A ruler can have marks in any kind of arbitrary pattern, but typically you'd want them dividing up time according to a meter or tala or whatever system you use.
+'Cmd.Meter' has utilities to describe European-style meters, while 'Cmd.Tala' has Carnatic talas.
 Normally you'd use the functions in 'Cmd.Repl.LRuler' to modify the ruler or create new rulers.

 While ruler tracks have a ruler only, event tracks have rulers too, which show up as transparent lines.
 Normally all tracks in a block have the same ruler,